oosayeroo/sayer-weedshop/Readme.md

 qb-menu - https://github.com/qbcore-framework/qb-menu

-qb-shops - https://github.com/qbcore-framework/qb-shops --no longer a dependency for collecting wet weed Legion Weed Clinic Interior MLO FREE - https://www.gta5-mods.com/maps/mlo-legion-weed-clinic -- designed to work with this MLO but guess you could move it wherever you want if you know how.
+qb-shops - https://github.com/qbcore-framework/qb-shops -- no longer a dependency for collecting wet weed Legion Weed Clinic Interior MLO FREE - https://www.gta5-mods.com/maps/mlo-legion-weed-clinic -- designed to work with this MLO, it can be moved around to any MLO if needed.

 ## Credits :